buildOMG/comms/AMA/OmiseGO-AMA-01.md

 ***

-**"However, profits from fees during the PoA phase will be used to buy OMG tokens which will then be burned (permanently removed from circulation, resulting in a decrease in total supply)."

-A question regarding the above quote from the Roadmap;

-This seems implies that profits from fees are not OMG tokens but other type of assets.
+**However, profits from fees during the PoA phase will be used to buy OMG tokens which will then be burned (permanently removed from circulation, resulting in a decrease in total supply)."
+A question regarding the above quote from the Roadmap; This seems implies that profits from fees are not OMG tokens but other type of assets.
 My question would be if profits are having various types if does what would be a practical example?**

 OMG token holders will use their tokens to stake to validate the network via proof-of-stake consensus.
 These validators will be rewarded for their staking and can receive fees in any currency they choose.
 This means that if validators would like to be paid in OMG tokens, they can; if they would like to be paid in DAI, they can; if they would like to be paid in Dogecoin, they can.
 We remain currency-agnostic.